 • Use of soluble N fertilizers is a major cause for groundwater contamination.

 Zeolite reduces nitrate leaching by inhibiting the nitrification of ammonium to nitrate.
-The bound nitrogen has the capability to triple the amount of nutrients actually being used by the plant instead of lost to volatilization and leaching.
+The bound nitrogen has the capability to triple the number of nutrients actually being used by the plant instead of lost to volatilization and leaching.
 This affinity to nutrients can add significant amounts of nitrogen and potassium to soils.